purrre/wrld-bot/README.md

 ### Pycord Installation
 WRLD is written in [pycord](https://pycord.dev/).
 Here's how you can install it:
-1. Uninstall discord.py - `pip uninstall discord`
+1. Uninstall discord.py - `pip uninstall -y discord && pip uninstall -y discord.py`
-2. Install Pycord - `pip install py-cord`
+2. Install Pycord - `pip install -y py-cord`
 Done!

 Pycord is a great fork of discord.py.
 If you're interested in using it, you can [get started here](https://guide.pycord.dev/introduction)